ioncodes/GitSpector/README.md

 Run it via ```electron .``` or download the release and start GitSpector.exe (not available yet).
 To add a new project click on the plus (+) at the right top corner.
 There you can add the link to your GitHub repository and add a name.
 If used, you can add the CI link, but it's not needed.
 The build status is marked with a tick or a cross at the right side of the project name.
+To open the GitHub page, click on the name/header.